lyra/plugin-magento/README.md

 - Expand PayZen payment method to enter your gateway credentials.
 - Refresh invalidated Magento cache after config saved.

+## Hyvä Compatibility

+To enable payments by embedded fields in Magento 2 with Hyvä Checkout, you need to install our [Payzen Hyvä checkout](https://github.com/lyra/plugin-magento-hyva/releases/tag/v1.0.0) compatibility plugin.
+Please refer to the plugin's README.md file for detailed installation instructions.

 ## License

 Each PayZen payment module source file included in this distribution is licensed under the Open Software License (OSL 3.0).